Quick Summary

 • Appointment of a chief executive officer, a chairman and a company secretary.

-• Remuneration policy and implementation report to be tabled at the annual general meeting.
+• Remuneration policy and implementation report to be tabled at the annual general meeting for non-binding vote.

 A listed company has continuing disclosure and reporting obligations under the JSE's listing requirements.